What this notice is about

 What you need to do

-If you have the expired check, please destroy it.
+- If you still have the expired check, please destroy it.

 Frequently asked questions

-Refund checks are mailed only to the address of record, which is the address provided on the tax return or the result of a permanent address change request submitted after the return is filed.
+Refund checks are mailed only to the address of record, which is the address provided on the tax return or the result of an address change after the return is filed.

-A refund check is mailed to the address of record, which is the address provided on the tax return or the result of a permanent address change request submitted after the return is filed.
+A refund check is mailed to the address of record, which is the address provided on the tax return or the result of an address change after the return is filed.
 We will send one refund check listing both you and your spouse's names.
-If you wish to have the refund split and issued in two checks, you must return the uncashed refund check and a copy of your divorce decree showing how the refund is to be allocated.
+If you wish to have the refund split and issued in two checks, you must return the uncashed refund check to the address on your notice and a copy of your divorce decree showing how the refund is to be allocated.

 Tips for next year